Why should patients and the public be concerned about animal research?

 • The results often fail to predict what will happen in humans

-This in turn has led to:
+This has led to:

 • A waste of valuable resources and research funding